 • Genetic predisposition

-• Enlargement of blood vessels around the testicles
+• Enlargement of the blood vessels around the testis

 • Hormonal imbalances